Noyce MASTERS | Math and Science Teacher Education Readiness Scholarships

-The NSF-funded Noyce Math and Science Teacher Education Readiness Scholarships (MASTERS) program is a collaborative project between the College of Science and Technology, College of Education, the Savannah-Chatham Public School System and the YMCA of Coastal Georgia.
+The NSF-funded Noyce Math and Science Teacher Education Readiness Scholarships (MASTERS) program is a collaborative project between the College of Science and Technology, College of Education, and the Savannah-Chatham Public School System.
 The project answers the call of the White House’s Office of Science and Technology Policy’s Office to strengthen K-12 education, retain and graduate more STEM majors and more STEM teachers.

 The shortage of math and science teachers in Georgia is critical especially in southeast Georgia.
 The projected need in southeast Georgia over the next five years is for 88 new middle and 91 new high school science/math teachers.
 This project is designed to increase the number of highly qualified, Master’s level prepared science and math educators with the training and experience to teach in high-needs districts in Savannah and the surrounding areas of southeast Georgia.

 We are currently recruiting and supporting a diverse and exceptional pool of STEM teacher candidates.
 We are especially targeting African American and Hispanic/Latino STEM students to become teachers since our local student population reflects a high number of minority students.
 Students will receive scholarships, course credit, and hands-on integration into local classrooms to see what teaching is really like!